-The New Model was the 2nd commercially produced typewriter from inventor Lucien Stephen Crandall (1844 - 1899).
-His company, the Crandall Machine Company of Syracuse, New York, would manufacture it.
-The New Model first appeared in 1886 as the successor to the No.1 of 1884, though, to be honest, the two were ultimately very similar in form and function.
-Current estimates suggest that about 18,000 examples were produced between them.
+The New Model was the 2nd commercially produced model from inventor Lucien Stephen Crandall (1844 - 1899).
+His company, the Crandall Machine Co. of Syracuse, N.Y., manufactured it.
+The New Model first appeared in 1886 as the successor to the No.1 of 1884, though, to be honest, the two were quite similar in form and function.
+Current estimates suggest that about 18,000 examples were produced between the two.
 A variant of the New Model, the No.4 Crandall, was marketed in 1898 as the "Remodelled New Model."
-It was mechanically similar but less ornate and possibly made from leftover stock.
+It was mechanically similar but less ornate and possibly produced from leftover stock.

 1886 - 1888

 Because the Crandall New Model has so frequently been cited as the most beautiful typewriter ever produced, there have been plenty of individuals who've already pored over it throughout the years.
 So, as I type this, in August of 2018, there really is an infinitesimal amount of history, if any, that I may bring to light.
 So I will quickly cover the main points and write a little about the previous owner of the exquisite example on this page.

 The most frequently cited mechanical attributes of the New Model are its vertical typesleeve and curved, two-row keyboard.
 Crandalls were the first typewriters ever to employ a typesleeve in lieu of typebars so that the user could quickly switch between typefaces.
 However, it is the breathtaking ornamentation of the New Model which yields no equal.
 Note the mother-of-pearl inlay, hand-painted floral arrangements and swirling gold embellishments contoured by pinstripe highways.
 The New Model's beauty transcends the world of typewriter collecting, mesmerizing all.